weikangg/TeleBot/README.md

 4. Delete any customised quote you don't want anymore.
 5. Choose a message you want to broadcast.
 6. Send a dad joke upon demand.
+7. Get the weather forecast for different areas in Singapore upon demand.
 ```

 ## Learning points: